Using the Rigidbody Component

 Different methods can be used to create a new Entity, for more information see the Entity Components documentation.

-- The Rigidbody Component needs some visual representation to better explain it, therefore we first need to add a Mesh Component - if you are not familiar with the Mesh Component, then please refer to that tutorial before attempting this Rigidbody tutorial.
+- The Rigidbody Component needs some visual representation to better explain it, therefore we first need to add a Mesh Component - if you are not familiar with the Mesh Component, then please refer to that Use Case before attempting this Rigidbody tutorial.
 In the image below a Mesh (a cube in this case) has been created from the C# Rolling Ball template.

 - Once you have created your Entity and added the Mesh Component to it you can start to add the Rigidbody Component.
 Click on the + Add Component button and select the Rigidbody Component.